oleeskild/digitalgardendocs/src/site/notes/Getting Started/01 Getting started.md

 ---

-3. You'll also need a Netlify account.
-You can sign up using your GitHub account [here](https://app.netlify.com/)
+3. You'll also need a Vercel account.
+You can sign up using your GitHub account [here](https://vercel.com/signup)

 ---